 Talking to a therapist won’t change the situation I’m in.

 You’re right–a therapist can’t wave a magic wand and make your problems and pain disappear.
 The bad news and the good news is: you are the only one who can change your life.
-And my goal in therapy is that you will take charge of your life.
+And my goal with individual counseling therapy is that you will take charge of your life.
 And change it.
 My goal is for you to gain clarity about what you need to do.
 And how to change your life.

 Many people come to my office feeling “stuck” and leave feeling “empowered.”
 As a result they decide to make the changes they have been fearful to make for many years.